EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

   * {DEC:EDDI ship restocked price} The price of restocking

+### Ship shutdown
+Triggered when your ship's system are shutdown.
+To run a command when this event occurs you should create the command with the name ((EDDI ship shutdown))

 ### Ship sold
 Triggered when you sell a ship.